-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2021.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2022.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The Trust operates a primary school in Southampton to provide education for pupils of different abilities who are mainly drawn from the three Catholic parishes in which the school is situated.
-It has a published admission number (PAN) of 630 and at the Autumn 2021 census had 684 pupils on roll.
-The number on roll is in excess of the PAN due to the admission of a temporary 'bulge class' into year R in 2015.
+It has a published admission number (PAN) of 630 and at the Autumn 2022 census had 653 pupils on roll.